drone/drone-kaniko/README.md

 ```

 ### Auto Tagging
-The [auto tag feature](https://plugins.drone.io/drone-plugins/drone-docker/) of docker plugin is also supported.
+The [auto tag feature](https://plugins.drone.io/drone-plugins/drone-docker/** of docker plugin is also supported.

 When auto tagging is enabled, if any of the case is matched below, a docker build will be pushed with auto generated tags.
 Otherwise the docker build will be skipped.

+**Note**: this feature only works for build labels.
+Artifact labels are not supported.

 #### Git Tag Push: